charmed-kubernetes/bundle/fragments/k8s/core/README.md

 The kubernetes-worker nodes are the load-bearing units of a Kubernetes cluster.

-By default, pods are automatically spread acress the kubernetes-worker units that you have deployed.
+By default, pods are automatically spread across the kubernetes-worker units that you have deployed.

 To add more kubernetes-worker units to the cluster: